tobiasbriones/blog/swe/ops/os/automation/initializing-the-mathswe-ops-github-organization-2024-06-19/ensuring-security-without-breaking-the-api-in-system-ops-2024-06-20/index.md

 To speed up matters right now, I thought maybe some existing tools could help, but it didn't work well.

-I reviewed tools like Packer (by HashiCorp), but I think these DevOps tools are more appropriate for the cloud and won't integrate well with mathematical software.
+I think these DevOps tools are more appropriate for the cloud and won't integrate well with mathematical software.
 I'm not losing efforts in over-engineered DevOps tools just to find out you can't handle errors rigorously.
-Third-party tools may be leveraged independently for personal use instead.

-Third-party generic tools won't integrate well.
+Third-party generic tools won't integrate well, and you should check if they were originally designed to fit your specific work so they **fit your API or DSL to avoid breaking it and over-engineering**.

 For example, you would have to use a list of system commands to install software in cold OS installation rather than reusing them per needs.